 Your In-Network Provider's agreement for providing Covered Services may include financial incentives or risk sharing relationships related to the provision of services or referrals to other Providers, including In-Network Providers, Out-of-Network Providers, and disease management programs.
-If you have questions regarding such incentives or risk sharing relationships, please contact your Provider or Anthem.
+If you have questions regarding such incentives or risk sharing relationships, please contact your Provider or the Claims Administrator.